Best beaches in Greece | Our top picks

 The main road to southern Mílos splits at Kánava junction, near the large power station.
 The sea there contains underwater hot vents resulting in fizzy hotspots that locals use for jacuzzi-like baths.
 The eastern fork leads to Zefyría, which was briefly the capital until an eighteenth-century earthquake (and subsequent plague) drove out the population.

-8 km south of Zefyría, down a winding, surfaced road, is Paleohóri, one of the island’s best beaches (and one of the best beaches in Greece), warmed by underground volcanism.
-A little rock tunnel leads west to a second beach, which is backed by extraordinarily coloured cliffs and where steam vents heat the shallow water.
+5 miles (8 km) south of Zefyría, down a winding, surfaced road, is Paleohóri, one of the island’s best beaches, warmed by underground volcanism.
+A little rock tunnel leads west to a second beach, which is backed by extraordinarily colored cliffs and where steam vents heat the shallow water.

 Paleochori beach and waves of Aegean sea, Milos island, Cyclades, Greece © Shutterstock